The Essential Guide to Water Heater Maintenance

 Tankless Water Heaters heat water on demand, meaning they do not store hot water.
 While they often use less energy, they still require routine upkeep.
 This involves descaling, changing filters, and ensuring the system operates efficiently.

-Importance of Regular Maintenance
+Conclusion: The Importance of Regular Maintenance

 Performing consistent water heater maintenance is crucial for efficiency, longevity, and safety.
 Regularly checking your thermal expansion tank and scheduling annual inspections is key to ensuring your water heater runs smoothly.
-With just a few simple steps, you can avoid issues and enjoy a steady supply of hot water for all your household needs.